pkgcore/snakeoil/doc/index.rst

 the nasty details of how to do something while presenting a simple/no surprises api for consumers.
 Good examples of this are:

-* :py:class:`snakeoil.weakrefs.WeakRefFinalizer`, a metaclass allowing you to write `__del__` methods without the gc cycle issues inherent in the cpython implementation previous to 3.4.
 * :py:class:`snakeoil.caching.WeakInstMeta`, a metaclass allowing you to inline instance reuse for immutable objects.
 Essentially, why write multiple factory implementations?
 Why not push it directly into instance generation itself so that the instance sharing is transparent, not requiring the consumer to know that it's occuring?
-* :py:class:`snakeoil.mappings.autoconvert_py3k_methods_metaclass`; 2to3 translation
-  will not rename methods, leaving anyone implementing the mapping protocol in a tough situation- since py2k ``items`` differs greatly from py3k ``items`` (py3k's is essentially py2k's ``iteritems``), developers targeting both py2k/py3k are in a tough spot.
-Specifically, they wind up having to write nasty if/else blocks into the code.
-The purpose of this metaclass is to hide all of that nastiness into a single spot- you write your class targeting py2k, the metaclass will rewrite the method layouts to match py3k at runtime if used in a py3k environment.
 * :py:func:`snakeoil.obj.DelayedInstantiation`; a object proxy implementation that is effectively fully transparent for any non-builtin target proxying it does.
 While proxying implementations exist, the authors are aware of none that are reusable in this fashion, nor any that address the